falinesilva/palioGarage/README.md

 Ultimately, my goal is to create a valuable resource that helps fellow Fiat Palio owners with their vehicle maintenance while I continue my journey of learning to code.

+# Framework (WIP)

+This project is a work-in-progress use case showcasing modern web development practices and technologies, providing a solid foundation for scalable and maintainable applications.

 ## Frontend

 Key technologies for frontend development include: